-After visiting Egypt in the early 1980s and seeing colorful hieroglyphics, Riley incorporated more color into her work, which was painted in three distinctive patterns.
+After visiting Egypt in the early 1980s and seeing colorful hieroglyphics, Riley added parallelograms into her paintings as well as more color.
+Her works were now painted in three distinct patterns.
 The first pattern was the use of very thin vertical stripes as seen in “Delos” 1983 and “Blue Return” 1984.
 The second consisted of paintings whose vertical orientation was disrupted by diagonal bars – sometimes in layers of colorful diamonds, such as ”Between” 1989.
-The third technique, made after 1998, was her use of interlocking waves where the verticals and diagonals are complemented by round and gently curved shapes.
-Here the forms are larger and the number of colors smaller, which brings a sense of calm to the composition.
+The third technique, made after 1998, was her use of interlocking waves where the verticals and diagonals were complemented by round and gently curved shapes of crescents and half-moons that fit together.
+Here the forms were larger and the number of colors smaller, which brought a sense of calm to the composition.

 Riley has been using scissors for some time now, and the placement of the cutouts comes before the actual painting.
-In her wall painting “Arcadia 3, 2009/2011” Riley combines her use of cutouts with a restricted palette.
+In her wall painting “Arcadia 3, 2009/2011” Riley combined her use of cutouts with a restricted palette.
 The actual painting was done by her assistants so that Riley could achieve detachment from the work.

 In 1968, Riley represented Great Britain at the Venice Biennale where she was the first British contemporary painter and the first woman to be awarded the International Prize for painting.
 In 2003, Tate Britain organized a major retrospective of her work.
 She has had solo shows through the world and several retrospectives in galleries in London and New York.
 Currently UCLA Hammer Museum is showing “Bridget Riley Drawings: From the Artist’s Studio” through May 28, 2023.